popInNotOut/nightmare-survival-simulator/README.md

-## Compilation and Execution instructions
-- Download Qt Creator
+## How to run the game
-- Download the zip from the Github page
+- Download the zip folder from GitHub
-- Extract the zip folder
-- Using Qt Creator, open the ProjectTemplate.pro file in the extracted zip folder.
-This will open up the project
-- Build the project using the default c++ build
-- Compile and execute using the green button at the bottom left
+- Click on the downloaded zip folder to go inside it.
+Then go inside the "executables" folder and double click on "ProjectTemplate.exe"

+## Disclaimer: Your operating system must be able to run exe files in order for the game to load